Ren0k/Project-Atmospheric-Drag/README.md

 #### Results
 There is one more things before we get our final equation, and that is to add the **liftMultiplier** found in the physics file, of 0.036.
-This will return a value of Lift in Kilonewton, but the rest of the equations use Newton.
+This will return a value of Lift in Kilonewton, but the rest of the equations uses Newton.
 That is why the multiplier I use in the script is 36.

 > L (N) = ((Rho * V^2) / 2) * **deflectionLiftCoeff** * (CL_aoa * CL_mach) * 36